Wing Python IDE Quick Start Guide

-Interactive Debugging is supported by the Debug Probe, which provides an interactive Python prompt that executes code in the current debug stack frame.
+Interactive Debugging is supported by Wing Pro's Debug Probe, which provides an interactive Python prompt that executes code in the current debug stack frame.
 When the debugger is paused Wing also uses the live runtime state to fuel the auto-completer in the editor, Source Assistant, goto-definition, and other tools.

-Conditional Breakpoints can be used to isolate and understand complex bugs by stopping before they occur.
+Conditional Breakpoints can be used in Wing Pro to isolate and understand complex bugs by stopping before they occur.
 Using a conditional breakpoint to isolate a broken case and the Debug Probe to design a fix is far more accurate and productive than relaunching code repeatedly.

-Move Program Counter is also supported in the innermost stack frame by right clicking in the editor and selecting Move Program Counter Here.
+Move Program Counter is also supported in Wing Pro, in the innermost stack frame by right clicking in the editor and selecting Move Program Counter Here.

-Watching Values by right-clicking on the editor or any of the data views tracks values over time by symbolic name or object reference in the Watch tool.
+Watching Values in Wing Pro by right-clicking on the editor or any of the data views tracks values over time by symbolic name or object reference in the Watch tool.
 Expressions can be also be watched.

 Launch Configurations in the Project menu in Wing Pro and Wing Personal can be used with Named Entry Points in the Debug menu define different runtime environments for debugging, executing, and unit testing your code.

 Wing contains many other features, including:

-Python Shell -- Wing's Python Shell lets you try out code in a sandbox process kept isolated from Wing IDE and your debug process.
+Python Shell -- Wing's Python Shell lets you try out code in a sandbox process kept isolated from Wing and your debug process.
 Code run here can optionally be debugged.
 To enable this, click the bug icon in the top right of the Python Shell.
 In Wing Pro and Wing Personal, shell provides auto-completion, goto-definition, and is integrated with the Source Assistant.

-Unit Testing in Wing's Testing tool works with unittest, doctest, pytest, nose, and Django unit tests.
+Unit Testing in Wing Pro's Testing tool works with unittest, doctest, pytest, nose, and Django unit tests.
 You can run tests suites, view the results, and debug tests.